indiagrant/blog-site/README.md

 To be added:

-Fetching from a database rather than from a JSON file.
+Fetching from a database rather than from a JSON file. <br>
 CRUD functionality, allowing the option to delete and edit blog posts.